Seeks to expand the political influence of immigrants in the U.S.

-After Obama's victory – and the considerable success of Congressional Democrats generally – WAAA Executive Director Holli Holliday wrote: “The We Are America Alliance and its partners are proud to announce that our efforts to get out the Asian, Latino, and immigrant vote were tremendously successful.
+After Barack Obama's presidential victory that November—which was coupled with the considerable success of congressional Democrats nationwide—WAAA executive director Holli Holliday, who had formerly worked for Progressive Majority and Project Vote, wrote: “The We Are America Alliance and its partners are proud to announce that our efforts to get out the Asian, Latino, and immigrant vote were tremendously successful.
 This is a huge victory for the Alliance and our partners!”

 In 2010, WAAA again used a variety of voter-registration, voter-contact, and get-out-the-vote strategies to ensure that “immigrant, Latino, and Asian-American populations” in 19 pivotal states would “turn out in significant numbers” to elect representatives who favored “comprehensive immigration reform.”
 Those states were Arizona, California, Colorado, Florida, Idaho, Illinois, Massachusetts, Maryland, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oregon, Pennsylvania, Texas, Utah, and Virginia.

 Also in 2010, WAAA tried to “raise awareness” about the importance of that year's national Census, given its implications “for the distribution of government resources at the local and federal level, and redistricting for the next decade.”
 And in collaboration with the Spanish-language media campaign “Ya es hora Ciudadania,” the Alliance worked to help “eligible residents get into the citizenship pipeline.”

 Over time, the Alliance's membership rolls contracted substantially.
 As of August 2015, it had just 4 member organizations, known as itsNational Partners: the Center for Community Change, the Mi Familia Vota Education Fund, the NALEO Education Fund, and the National Council of La Raza.